Speaker Fees and Incentives for Sponsored Activity Participants

 - Account 50193 (Honorarium) should be charged.

-- For amounts over $600 a Non Purchase Order Voucher is created by the business unit and a substitute W-9 form must be obtained for IRS Misc 1099 Form reporting purposes.
+- For amounts over $600 a Non Purchase Order Voucher is created by the business unit and a substitute W-9 form shall be obtained for IRS Misc 1099 Form reporting purposes.

 KCTCS Supplier Control:

-- New suppliers must register through the KCTCS Supplier Portal. https://systemoffice.kctcs.edu/vendor_information/supplier-registration-portal/index.aspx.
+- New suppliers shall register through the KCTCS Supplier Portal. https://systemoffice.kctcs.edu/suppliers/registration.aspx

 - This information will be tracked with the KCTCS Office of Procurement to Payment Services.